 apply layers of subtle color.

-have been working with acrylic and watercolor and plan to get back into
+have been working with acrylic, watercolor and oils throughout my career

 strongest influences in my work over the years has been the genre and landscape scenes of

 the Ukiyo-e school of Japanese art along with Dutch painting from the seventeenth century, fifteenth century

 Expressionism, Fauvism, North American Regionalism, and Indian Miniatures.

 I love the traditions of art making, the history, and

 looking at great art.
 I hope this interest and passion is